On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space

 \end{remark}

-At this point, we are ready to \textit{regularize} the functions of $\scH_m$.
-As anticipated at the beginning of this section, the idea is to take out the large momenta in the momentum distributions of the solutions in $\scH_m$ by multiplying them with cutoff functions.
+We are ready to \textit{regularize} the functions of $\scH_m$.
+As anticipated at the beginning of this section, the idea is to take out the large momenta in the momentum distributions of the solutions in $\scH_m$ by multiplication against cutoff functions.